-However, our courses are not self-paced; depending on numbers students are placed into groups and follow a properly structured and managed program of receiving lectures regularly, weekly, and handing in assignments regularly, also on specific days.
+However, our courses are not self-paced; depending on numbers students are placed into groups and follow a properly structured and managed program of receiving lectures regularly, weekly, and handing in assignments weekly.
 Courses that are entirely self-paced, i.e. with no structure, place an almost impossible burden of total self-discipline on students!

 Who should take e-learning courses and how does it work?

-In addition we sometimes offer our courses via blended learning, which is a combination of e-learning and normal, face-to-face classes.
-In other words the bulk of the course will be offered via e-learning and the rest will be offered via regular, face-to-face lectures/workshops or practicums.
+In addition we will be offering our courses via blended learning in 2014.
+Blended learning is a combination of e-learning and normal, face-to-face classes.
+In other words one part of the course will be offered via e-learning (using the platform) and the other part will be offered via regular, face-to-face lectures/workshops or practicums.
 These learner-centred approaches put the learners back in command, with a wealth of learning resources at their fingertips, customized to their individual needs.
 Teachers and trainers, however, continue to play a central role, using virtual and traditional face-to-face interactions with their students in a 'blended' approach.

-To a very limited extent, and only where at least 10/12 students register for a course will we offer regular, f2f (face-to-face) courses.
+To a limited extent, (but in 2014 we plan on expanding this program) and only where at least 10/12 students register for a course will we offer regular, f2f (face-to-face) courses.

 Personal contact with us via Skype